Coronavirus: European Parliament votes on EU-wide response | DW | 16.04.2020

 A resolution drafted ahead of the meeting criticized the behavior of EU members Hungaryand Poland during the coronavirus crisis.

 The parliament's normal calendar of meetings is currently suspended amid the virus-related restrictions.
-European Commissioner Ursula von der Leyen and European Council President Charles Michel are set to head the session.
+European Commissioner Ursula von der Leyen and European Council President Charles Michel are heading the session.

 Read more: Coronavirus: EU calls for coordinated exit plan